Managing Your Vacation Rental

 The importance of that personal connection

-In addition to speed and efficiency, vacationers also prefer to engage with the homeowner or manager and to experience a personal connection.
+In addition to speed and efficiency, vacationers also prefer to engage directly with the homeowner or manager and establish a personal connection.
 According to Luce, “Customers who feel an emotional connection with a brand have a 306% higher lifetime value and will recommend that brand 26% more than the average.”

 I too believe in speedy communications, but the more quality communications exchanged the better.
 As a fraud investigator I always prepare for the worst (renter possible).
 If there is a law suit to follow, for any reason, I need to document who is renting my home.
 I ask for a home phone, personal Email address, actual physical home address, not a PO box, and most importantly payment by personal check.
 I’m not a worry wort, but I believe in the accurate documenting of pertinent information.
 I know there has been conversation regarding the receipt of the down payment prior to sending out the lease, I do both at the same time by snail mail and this has worked easily and efficiently for the past 10 years.
 And then, of course, make sure the check clears before returning the signed lease to the renter.
 Nothing is carved in stone until I am completely satisfied with my future tenants.